vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-PostgreSQL.md

 it will try to open a root database named `postgres`.
 If it can find that, it will then create the `users` db.

 Obviously put the correct data for your postgres machine.
-CS will automatically create a `users` database and `userfiles` and `userlogs` and `userbugs` tables.
+CS will automatically create a `users` database and a `userfiles` tables.
-Each user will get an entry in the userfiles table and log entries will be stored in the userlogs table instead of going into the server logs.
+Each user will get an entry in the userfiles table.
-Similarly any bugs detected will be posted to the central database instead of the LOGS folder locally.
 If Postgres is not available, the CS server will quit.
 Hopefully you have an automatic restart cron job and it will be able to connect to Postgres the next time.